MChatzakis/MChatzakis.github.io/_pages/declarative-recall.md

             Volume 3, number 4, pages 1--26.
 ACM New York, NY, USA.
           </div>
           <div class="periodical">
-            DARTH is the basis of the declarative recall mechanism that we are currently developing.
+            <em>DARTH is the basis of the declarative recall mechanism that we are currently developing.
             It proposes a recall prediction model that estimates the recall of individual queries at runtime, and allows the search to terminate early when the desired recall is reached or surpassed.
-            DARTH idea is general, can be applied to any index and distance measure, and elimates all hyperparameter tuning.
+            DARTH idea is general, can be applied to any index and distance measure, and elimates all hyperparameter tuning.</em>
           </div>
         </div>
       </div>